pytest-dev/pytest-django/docs/faq.rst

 to handle initial data properly (which South would skip otherwise, because of a bug).

+The ``SOUTH_TESTS_MIGRATE`` Django setting can be used to control wheter or not migrations are used to construct the test database.

 Does this work with the pytest-xdist plugin?
 --------------------------------------------